CivicActions/cypress-tests/docs/examples/DrupalCKEditorAndMediaBrowser.md

 - Use of the [`iframe`](/utilities/iframe.js) custom function.
 - Use of [`wrap`](https://docs.cypress.io/api/commands/wrap) to interact with the iframe.
 - CKEditor loads in the buttons but there are initially in a "disabled" state and then they become enabled.
 Cypress can clicks the button even though it is disabled, the click is acknowledged as valid but the media browser does not open.
 A solution I found is to check that `aria-disabled` is not true which I think provided enough time for button to be enabled and for the test to actually continue properly.
+- In Drupal 10 and CKEditor 5 iframes are not used so this setup is not needed.
+Take a look at [`drupal-ckeditor.cy.js`](../../cypress/e2e/3-civicactions-examples/drupal-ckeditor.cy.js) for how examples of Drupal 10 and CKEdttor 5 tests.

 ## Test code